abourki/SoTA-Semantically-aware-NeRFs/README.md

 # Semantically-aware Neural Radiance Fields for Visual Scene Understanding: A Comprehensive Review [Journal Pre-print]
-Welcome to the official repository of our journal paper: [//]: **Semantically-aware Neural Radiance Fields for Visual Scene Understanding: A Comprehensive Review** (Journal Pre-print).
+Welcome to the official repository of our journal paper: [comment]: **Semantically-aware Neural Radiance Fields for Visual Scene Understanding: A Comprehensive Review** (Journal Pre-print).

 ### Semantically-aware Neural Radiance Fields for Visual Scene Understanding: A Comprehensive Review